 What is an RSS feed?

-Feeds are generally known as RSS ('Really Simple Syndication') which are just web pages, designed to be automatically checked for new content by computers rather than people.
+Feeds are generally known as RSS (Really Simple Syndication) which are just web pages, designed to be automatically checked for new content by computers rather than people.

 Simply put, the purpose of RSS is to instantly share the content published from a web source.
-In order to do so, an RSS feed is produced which consists of a list of new items added to the site.
+In order to do so, an RSS feed is produced which consists of a list of new content added to the site.
 Typically, each item includes a title, a brief summary, and the full content - images, video, audio, etc.

 Once a feed is produced and made available, its content can be published, indexed, collected, and read via Relevnt software.
 These features can assist you and your Community Members with day-to-day tasks in two very significant ways: by helping them keep up with trends in topics they're interested in and as a means of advertising and marketing your own content.